minmus-9/lysp/README.md

 |`(trap obj)`|returns a list containing a success-flag and a result or error message|
 |`(unquote x)`|aka `,` unquote x|
 |`(unquote-splicing x)`|aka `,@` unquote and splice in x|

+Quasiquotation is supported; see lisp.lisp for some examples.
+There is no macro system in this LISP, just quasiquote.

 |Primitive|Description (see the source)|
 |--------------------------|------------------------------|